Taludas/TaludasLandingPage/readme_english.md

 *Jonas Bredenstein* - Taludas -

-c/o Impressumservice dein-impressum.de
+Vitusplatz 10

-Stettiner Straße 41, 35410 Hungen, Germany
+33142 Büren, Germany

  E-Mail: taludas@yahoo.com

 The controller is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data (e.g. names, e-mail addresses, etc.).